HamiltonMultimedia/hello-world/README.md

 It's proven to be a challenging thing as I've been forwarned by my colleagues.
 I've read somewhere that growth is in the thing you don't want to do.
 Yet, you know that you must do it.
-I know that I have the courage.
+I know that I have the courage, but will I have the time?